aspose-barcode/aspose-barcode-reference-tutorials/content/net/_index.md

 ### [ITF-14 Barcode Customization](./itf-14-barcode-customization/)

 ### [One-Dimensional Barcode Types](./one-dimensional-barcode-types/)
+Learn how to create various one-dimensional barcodes in .NET using Aspose.BarCode.
+Step-by-step guides for barcode generation and customization.
 ### [Patch Code Configuration](./patch-code-configuration/)
 Generate Patch Code barcodes easily with Aspose.BarCode for .NET.
 Learn how to configure and customize Patch Code formats with Aspose.BarCode tutorials.
 ### [Supplemental Barcode Data](./supplemental-barcode-data/)